davaya/twinkly-haha/README.md

-# twinkly-haha
+# Twinkly-haha
 OpenC2 messages using MQTT Transfer Specification

+## HTTP
-Unlike HTTP where Producer connects directly to consumer:
+Using HTTP Producer connects directly to a single Consumer:
 ```mermaid
 sequenceDiagram
     Producer->>+Consumer: Command A
     Consumer->>-Producer: Response A
 ```

+# MQTT
-MQTT requires a topic overlay to support request-response
+MQTT requires a topic overlay to support request-response, for a single or multiple Consumers:
 ```mermaid
 sequenceDiagram
     Producer->>Broker: Connect and subscribe to all participants